Nature Conservancy Jobs

 Founded in 1951, The Nature Conservancy (TNC) is a private non-profit organization that purchases and manages natural lands to help preserve global biodiversity.
 It receives its funding from individual membership dues and contributions, foundation grants, and corporate and individual gifts.

-Using these techniques, The Nature Conservancy has preserved almost 8 million acres of critical habitat and compiles approximately 1,000 additional acres each day.
-By combining the efforts of scientists, government agencies, business people, and countless individual donors and volunteers, TNC has established itself as one of the nation's most successful environmental groups.
-In fact, over the past forty years, TNC has created the world's largest private sanctuary system.
+Using these techniques, The Nature Conservancy has preserved millions of acres of critical habitat and compiles approximately 1,000 additional acres each day.
+By combining the efforts of scientists, government agencies, business people, and countless individual donors and volunteers, TNC has established itself as one of the nation’s most successful environmental groups.
+In fact, over the past forty years, TNC has created the world’s largest private sanctuary system.

 DID YOU KNOW?
 JobMonkey has extensive information related to volunteer work, especially as it pertains to volunteering overseas.
 Visit that section to learn what types of opportunities are available and how to apply.